SabrinaMarkon/gatsby-blog/posts/css-transparent-parent-without-affecting-child.md

 published: true
 date: '2020-04-22'
 ---

 I have always loved the effects you can achieve with semi-transparency, especially in dark-themed designs.
-In the old days, I primarily used Photoshop to create semi-transparent images for my layouts which at the time, also heavily leaned on the &lt;table&gt; tag!
+So, in the old days, I primarily used Photoshop to create semi-transparent images for my layouts which at the time, also heavily leaned on the &lt;table&gt; tag!
 (I hear you cringing!).

 Now, lucky us!
 We have the magic of modern CSS!
 Yay!